-This vegetarian recipe for Moroccan Spiced Vegetable Couscous is delicious on its own or makes a lovely accompaniment to a tagine and any other Moroccan style dish.
+This easy one-pot recipe for Moroccan Spiced Vegetable Couscous is delicious on its own or makes a flavorful side dish for Oven Fried Chicken or a nice juicy steak!

 Why This Recipe Works